ministryofjustice/moj-frontend/docs/archive/tag.md

 eleventyNavigation:
   key: Tag
   parent: Archive
-  excerpt: "The tag outlined some additional colours for tags.
-Not to be confused with the GOV.UK Design System tag."
+  excerpt: 'The tag outlined some additional colours for tags.
+Not to be confused with the GOV.UK Design System tag.'
 ---

 {% banner "This component is archived" %}